Cannot Add Date/Time Column to MySQL Database Using Database Connectivity Toolkit

 You can search for the known issue ID provided above in the readme of future LabVIEW versions to check if it has been solved.

-Database Connectivity Toolkit is included in LabVIEW Professional Development System 2014 and later: no additional purchase is required if using this version.
+The Database Connectivity Toolkit is included in LabVIEW Professional 2014 and later.